MinhQuan7/ITS_OurdoorBillboard-/WEATHER-ALERT-BANNER-FIX.md

 ## Design Compliance

-✅ Alert banner spans full width (384px)
-✅ Positioned between top row and bottom row
-✅ Visible across both Panel 1 and Panel 2
+✅ Alert banner has proper 16px margins from left and right edges ✅ Alert banner has 14px spacing above and below (from panels and logo) ✅ Positioned between top row and bottom row with proper spacing ✅ Visible across both Panel 1 and Panel 2 areas
-✅ Red background with yellow warning triangle
+✅ Red background with yellow warning circle
 ✅ Bold uppercase text "CẢNH BÁO MƯA LỚN"
+✅ Subtle 4px border-radius for modern design
 ✅ Pulse animation for attention
-✅ No icons or emojis used (text-based "!" symbol only)
+✅ No icons or emojis used (text-based "!" symbol only) ✅ Follows research.jpg design specifications

 ## Testing Checklist